 It’s About The Games You Beat Along The Way

-When 2022 kicked off, I made a resolution to beat at least ten games.
-Not just play, but complete to a point where I felt truly satisfied, and feel a sense of completion as I uninstalled it.
-I’m at nine at the start of August, and I’m really hoping that this month will get me over the finish line.
+In 2022, I made a resolution to beat 10 games before I bought any more.
+It really did wonders for refocusing my limited time on what I already had, and running this event helped get me to that goal.
+This year, I'm shooting for 15 games beaten; I'm already at 11, and I’m really hoping that this month will get me towards that finish line.
 In a world that feels like its constantly having an anxiety attack, the simple pleasure of knowing I finished something, however small, can be a great joy.

 That’s why we’re hosting the contest, in the end.
-To up our hopes to play games we’ve gotten in the last few years, maybe write some long overdue articles and reviews about them, and to invite others to find some of that simple joy as well.
+To up our hopes to play games we’ve gotten in the last few years, maybe write some long overdue articles and reviews about them, and to invite others to find some real enjoyment in a hobby that's become bloated with micro-transactions and a feeling of having to keep up with everyone else.

 Happy gaming everyone, and may your backlogs feel lighter in just a few weeks.